CSI-Ezequiel-Ramirez/CSI-Python-2021/Modules/Module3/Module3.md

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer: You address an index in a list by writing first the name of the list followed by an open bracket, the index itself, and a closed bracket.
+ - Answer: You address an index in a list by writing first the name of the new vaariable followed by the name of the list and then an open bracket, the index itself, and a closed bracket.
- Example: arr[4]
+ Example: Var4 = arr[4]

 What is the first index of a list?
 Why?